 The Avon Town Council is proposing the adoption of a new ordinance that would enact a ban on certain disposable plastic bags and require a charge of ten cents for the use of disposable paper bags.
-First reading of the ordinance is scheduled for September 12, 2017, at 5:00 p.m. at Avon Town Hall.
+Second reading of the ordinance is scheduled for September 26, 2017, at 5:00 p.m. at Avon Town Hall.

 The proposed ordinance would prohibit retailers from providing disposable plastic carryout shopping bags to consumers and require retailers to charge a fee of ten cents for the use of disposable paper bags.
-A phased approach is proposed, with the first phase applying to grocery stores only, and second phase applying to all other retailers.
 Some of the elements included in the proposed ordinance are as follows:

---- Effective January 1, 2018, all grocers shall only offer either a reusable bag or a disposable paper bag to a consumer.
-Effective January 1, 2018, it shall be unlawful for any grocer to provide disposable plastic bags to customers at any point of sale.
+--- Effective May 1, 2018, all retailers shall only offer either a reusable bag or a disposable paper bag to a consumer.
+Effective May 1, 2018, it shall be unlawful for any retailer to provide disposable plastic bags to customers at any point of sale.

 --- Consumers making a purchase shall pay at the time of purchase a disposable paper bag fee of ten cents ($0.10) for each disposable paper bag used during a purchase.

 --- Upon the effective date, each retailer may retain one hundred percent (100%) of the Disposable Paper Bag Fee as a collection expense.

 --- Retailers that refuse or neglect to comply with the regulations within the ordinance shall be subject to penalties.